-Why use a sick leave email template?
+Why use a sick day email template?

 How to write a sick day email response

-Your sick day email template should:
+An effective sick day email template can include the following:

 Sick leave email template examples